TheGCCcoin/global-cryptocurrency/README.md

 What is GCC?
 ----------------

-GCC is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
+GCC is an experimental digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
 GCC uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 GCC Core is the name of the open